YuukanOO/seelf/DOCUMENTATION.md

 ## Configuration

 seelf can be configured by a yaml configuration file (as below) and/or environment variables (see comments for the appropriate name).
 Those environment variables can also be set using a `.env` or `.env.local` in the working directory when launching seelf.
-Either way, the resulting configuration will be written to the application folder during the application startup.
+Either way, the resulting configuration will be written to the application folder during the application startup so the next run may not include initial configuration options.

 When configured using a file, you can provide it with the `-c <your_file.yml>` or `--config <your_file.yml>`.
 Here is the full configuration file: